spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Fork and clone Orca and Deck repositories

 Fork the repositories in the UI, then clone them to your local machine.
-We will choose the release branch of these services so that we're working against the latest stable version.
+Choose the release branch of these services so that we're working against the latest stable version:

 ```bash
 git clone --single-branch --branch release-1.21.x https://github.com/YOUR_USERNAME/orca.git